 This is the culmination of salvation and is the final blessed and abiding state of the redeemed.

 Memorials of Baptism and The Lord’s Supper

 Christian baptism is the immersion of a believer in water at the command of Christ.
 Being a memorial of the death, burial, and resurrection, we typically use the name of Jesus as the formula, in congruence with the pattern of the early disciples.
-However, there is no argument with those who wish to be baptized in accordance with Matthew 28:19 as baptism is a memorial and is not salvific in nature.
-It is an act of obedience, an outward sign of an inward work, symbolizing the believer’s faith in a crucified, buried, and risen Savior, the believer’s death to sin, the burial of the old life, and the resurrection to walk in newness of life in Christ Jesus.
-It is a testimony to his faith in the final resurrection of the dead.
+It is a testimony to the believer’s faith in the final resurrection of the dead.

 The Lord's Supper

 The Lord’s Supper is a symbolic act of obedience whereby members of the Body of Christ, through partaking of the bread and the fruit of the vine, memorialize the life, sacrificial death and resurrection of the Redeemer.
 Further, it is a looking forward to Christ's second coming.